andreazignoli/andreazignoli.github.io/_pages/cv.md

 {% include base_path %}

+You can read a more extended version of this CV at this [Overleaf link](https://www.overleaf.com/read/myfwfsnndgzw).

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Industrial Engineering, University of Trento, Italy, 2009
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Mechatronics Engineering, University of Trento, Italy, 2011
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D. in Science of Physical Exercise and Human Movement, University of Verona, Italy, 2016

 Work experience
 ======